cal-pratt/flexdi/docs/source/fastapi.rst

 ===================

-FastAPI has a great dependency system, but one of the key features it lacks is the ability to create singleton scoped dependencies which are not bound to the globals of a module.
-With ``flexdi`` you can create ``eager`` or singleton scoped dependencies using the ``FastAPIGraph`` class.
+FastAPI has a great dependency system, but one of the key features it lacks is the ability to create application or singleton scoped dependencies which are not bound to the globals of a module.
+With ``flexdi`` you can create application scoped dependencies using the ``FastAPIGraph`` class.

-``FastAPIGraph`` is an extension of the normal ``FlexGraph`` with the nessisary logic to hook itself into FastAPI's startup and shutdown logic.
-Upon getting a request, the ``FlexGraph`` will be chained to allow creating dependencies that have the same lifetime rules as the request, but, it can inherit ``eager`` scoped dependencies which are created at server startup time.
+``FastAPIGraph`` is an extension of the normal ``FlexGraph`` with the nessisary logic to hook itself into FastAPI's startup and shutdown.
+Upon getting a request, the ``FlexGraph`` will begin a new request scope to allow creating dependencies that have the same lifetime rules as the request, but it can inherit any application scoped dependencies which are created at server startup time.

 To use a ``FlexGraph`` proided dependency within a FastAPI dependency or route,